Vishnu Statue, Bairwa, Madhwapur

-The Lord Vishnu Statue in Biarwa is an ancient statue of Lord Vishnu.
+The Vishnu Statue in Bairwa is an ancient statue of Vishnu.

 History

 The statue was found under the farm of a former mukhiya Mohammad Latif Rain at Bairwa village of Madhwapur block in Madhubani district of the Indian state of Bihar on 19 March 2021.
+At the time of this incident many famous people from the area come like Raju Pathak.
 This statue was placed in a Hindu temple Brahma Baba Sthan in the village.